Find out when results are out, how to access and understand your grades, and what to do if you’re missing results or want to see your paper.

 Throughout your degree you are given a Weighted Average Mark (WAM).
 The WAM gives you an indication of your overall academic performance in your degree and can be viewed in my.unimelb.
 At some other institutions, this may be known as a Grade Point Average (GPA).

-The WAM is updated progressively as results are added to your record, so the best time to view your WAM is when you can see all of your results for the last study period in which you are enrolled.
+The WAM is updated progressively as results are certified and added to your record, so the best time to view your WAM is when you can see all of your results for the last study period in which you are enrolled.
 For more information visit Weighted Average Mark (WAM).

 I'm disappointed with my results